jfr609/architecture-refactoring-helper/README.md

 # Architecture Refactoring Helper

-The Architecture Refactoring Helper is an application which helps to find migration approaches based on a quality analysis.
-As well, Microservice patterns and best practices are recommended based on the analysis.
+The Architecture Refactoring Helper is a web-based application that guides an architectural refactoring of monolithic applications towards microservices.
+Based on a repository of scientific publications, it helps in finding approaches for the automated decomposition into services.
+As well, it supports the design of a microservices architecture based on established patterns and best practices.
+The migration process consists of three phases and is guided by predefined quality goals identified during an initial scenario-based architecture evaluation.

-## Running the application in Docker
+## Running the Application in Docker

 ### Requirements

 - Docker
 - Docker-compose

-### Starting the application
+### Starting the Application

 1. Navigate to "{RepositoryFolder}" via Console
 2. Run "docker-compose build" (only needed on first startup or if code changed were made)
 3. Run "docker-compose up"

-### Using the application
+### Using the Application

 After starting the docker containers, the API can be reached at:
 - "https://localhost:8080/api/v1" or